Voltage-x/case-presentation-2/README.md

 run [Predict.ipyb]()

 - Makes predictions for test data.
-- Checkpoints 3rd epoch of each fold are used for predictions.
+- Checkpoints 3rd epoch of each fold is used for predictions.

 ### Second level model